dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/relational_api_pandas.md

 output_df = transformed_rel.df()
 ```

 Relational operators can also be used to group rows, aggregate, find distinct combinations of values, join, union, and more.
-They are also able to directly insert results into a DuckDB table or write to a CSV.
+They are also able to directly insert results into a DataMiner table or write to a CSV.

 Please see [these additional examples](https://github.com/duckdb/duckdb/blob/main/examples/python/duckdb-python.py) and [the available relational methods on the DuckDBPyRelation class](../../api/python/reference/#duckdb.DuckDBPyRelation).